fereshteh-ahmadnezhad/today-i-learned/toefl-sentences/speaking.md

 8. Students not gaining **valuable experience**.
 9. It wouldn't allow them to **prime themselves properly**.
 10. It wouldn't allow them to prime themselves to do their jobs upon their graduation.
+11. It wouldn't allow them to enrich their experience.